Understand Your Dial Plans

 To edit a the site code or extension length:

 - Go to Home > Sites.

-- Click next to the desired site, and select Edit.
+- Click Edit next to the desired site.

-- In the Internal Dial Plan, change the Site Code, and save.
+- In the Internal Dial Plan, change the Site Code.

 Note: If you do not have unique extension numbers across your sites, you must define a site code.
 By enabling site code, users from within the site are able to dial each other using the extension number (short code).
 From outside the site, however, users are accessible by their qualified extension (site code + extension).
 If you have only one site, you do not need a site code.
 Set up the site code under Sites > Create Site > Internal Dial Plan >Site Code.

 The extension length is configured by the administrator.
 You can determine the length of the extension number by entering a choice of one to ten digits from the list.
 We recommend you to select four digits for the Extension Length.